Tokes (TKS) Achieves Market Capitalization of $3.21 Million

 Tokes Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Tokes directly using U.S. dollars.
-Investors seeking to acquire Tokes should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tokes directly using US dollars.
+Investors seeking to trade Tokes should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tokes using one of the aforementioned exchanges.

 Receive News & Updates for Tokes Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tokes and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.